A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 the similar case in which

-.
-In this situation the state of std::vector
+false.
+In this situation the state of std::vector is initialized but

 unspecified.